Webtrends: Data collection

-Their software uses log file analysis and page tagging.
+Webtrends software uses log file analysis and page tagging.
 Log analysis reads the files in which the web server records all its transactions.
-Via page tagging, parameter name–value pairs are appended (either automatically by a JavaScript "tag" or manual hand-coding) to the query string of a gif image which resides on a data collection server.
-When a visitor loads the page in a browser, the browser sends a request to the data collection server so that it may load the gif image.
-The data collection server receives the request and logs the parameters included in the query string of the gif image.
+In page tagging, parameter name-value pairs are appended (either automatically via a JavaScript 'tag' or manually through hand-coding) to the query string of a GIF image hosted on a data collection server.
+When a visitor loads the page in a browser, the browser sends a request to the data collection server so that it may load the GIF image.
+The data collection server receives the request and logs the parameters included in the query string of the GIF image.

 The software analyzes and organizes the captured data into reports for each configured 'Profile'.
-Reports are viewable by various means, most commonly through a web-based graphic user interface or a scheduled emailed export of the report in PDF or csv format.
-Collected data can also be viewed via raw log file delivery, REST and ODBC queries, and other products which use the Webtrends Data Extraction API.
-The web-based report presentation interface is highly configurable, allowing a Webtrends administrator to specify what information should be analyzed, where it should be presented, and to whom it should be available for viewing.
+Reports are viewable by various means, most commonly through a web-based graphic user interface or a scheduled emailed export of the report in PDF or CSV format.
+Collected data can also be viewed via raw log file delivery, REST and ODBC queries, and other products that use the Webtrends Data Extraction API.
+The web-based reporting interface is customizable, allowing administrators to specify which information is analyzed, how it is presented, and who can access it.

-In 2008 the New York Times, which then already owned the International Herald Tribune, used WebTrends to analyze how visitors to the IHT site arrived.
-The above data collection process facilitated finding out the importance of search engines.